-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan State of Montana Continuum of Care DPHHS The MTCoC provides funding for many of the same activities provided through the HUD-funded programs addressed in the 2020-2024 Consolidated Plan and 2022-2023 AAP for homeless individuals and families.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan Joint Policy Statement Montana Continuum of Care The MTCoC provides funding for many of the same activities provided through the HUD-funded programs addressed in the 2020-2024 Consolidated Plan and 2023-2024 AAP for homeless individuals and families.
+MTCoC conducted strategic planning in October 2021, including participation from Commerce and DPHHS.
 2020-2024 Consolidated Plan City of Billings The State and the City of Billings share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities by preserving the existing affordable housing stock, creating new affordable housing opportunities, and expanding housing choice options for existing and potential residents to foster stable, socio-economically diverse neighborhoods.
 2019-2023 Consolidated Plan City of Missoula The State and the City of Missoula share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities by ending homelessness, increasing affordable rental housing and homeownership opportunities, providing public facilities and infrastructure, achieving economic development, encouraging sustainability and decreasing or mitigating environmental hazards in housing and neighborhoods, eliminating barriers to affordable housing, planning to meet future community development needs, and expanding capacity to support community service needs.
-2020-2024 Consolidated Plan City of Great Falls The State and the City of Great Falls share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities by rehabilitating public facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing and providing assistance to homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental;
+2020-2024 Consolidated Plan City of Great Falls The State and the City of Great Falls share the same primary goals to provide decent housing, a suitable living environment, and expand economic opportunities by rehabilitating public facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing and providing assistance to homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental; and funding economic development projects that create jobs for persons of low to moderate income.